 Minnesota requires all applicants for licensure to pass a 1 hour 20 minute, 34-item, multiple choice open book exam testing candidate ability to research and interpret Minnesota Statutes and Rules pertaining to operation of a Minnesota nursing home.
 Information on ordering the Rules and Statutes books to study for the state examination is found below.
 Examinees will use the board provided statutes and rules books with index for the examination.
 You must have an active application for Minnesota licensure on file with the board to be eligible to take the state exam.
 A state exam application will be sent when your license application is received.
 See our Fees page under Statutes and Rules tab at top of page.
 A current licensure and exam application must be on file with the office to be eligible to sit for the exam.
 Applications sent by fax or email will not be accepted.

-Scheduled State Exams occur on the 2nd Thursday every two months at 10:00 a.m.* The dates for 2017 are as follows:
+Scheduled State Exams occur on the 2nd Thursday every two months at 10:00 a.m.* Upcoming dates are as follows:

 To get started: